IdealLifeForever/Chinese_Super_Lotto/README.md

 That is our passion .

-We also welcome valuable insights or data contributions via the Issues section, to help us improve this alternative-thinking AI model and also the strategies pools.
+We also welcome valuable insights or data contributions via the Discussions section, to help us improve this alternative-thinking AI model and also the strategies pools.

 If the results we release can be helped giving you more inspires, or provide useful assistance, we’ll consider that as a great honor!